xmartlabs/blog/_posts/2023-03-15-building-a-zero-shot-sign-pose-embedding-model.md

 Future improvements to this model may include additional work.

-On one hand, further analyzing the training dataset for class imbalances, outliers, etc. makes sense if we set to do some additional data preprocessing eventually.
+On the one hand, further analyzing the training dataset for class imbalances, outliers, etc. makes sense if we set to do some additional data preprocessing eventually.

 On the other hand, we could train the model on a bigger subset of WLASL (which contains 2000 classes but we only used 100).
 This could improve the zero-shot performance on other datasets considerably.